Question 189·Medium·Rhetorical Synthesis

 Now compare each option to the goal:

-- Choice C focuses on the time gap between launches and "advances in spacecraft technology."
-That is not what the student wants to highlight.
-The only remaining option is the one that clearly captures the shared pattern shown in the notes: both missions had extended missions and went farther than first planned.
+- Choice C focuses on the time gap between launches and how missions have evolved, which doesn’t address extended exploration beyond original destinations.
+The remaining option is the one that directly captures the shared pattern from the notes: both missions continued exploring after their primary objectives.

 Identify the best synthesis statement